 When you love someone, you won’t expect them to be available to you all the time, and neither will they.
 You’ll feel perfectly comfortable having your own friends and social circles, going out on your own and acknowledging that you have other people in your life whom you love and who are equally important to you.

 “When you love someone, you’re secure and you’re growing together and individually.
 You’re always connected, you feel a warm glow when thinking of them, you know you belong to each other.
-But you can be in love with multiple people and be confused, because it’s a general perception of love, not specific and has less to do with commitment,” says Kavita.
+But you can be in love with multiple people and be confused because it’s a general perception of love, not specific and has less to do with commitment.

-She adds, “When you love someone, there is dependability, because you know you’re connected.
+“When you love someone, there is dependability because you know you’re connected.
 You know you can talk and connect when you want and you’re content in the connection.
-Spending all your time with them is not loving someone, it’s more of an infatuation, because it’s based on insecurity.
-Loving someone is a more mature, real feeling.”
+Spending all your time with them is not loving someone, it’s more of an infatuation because it’s based on insecurity.
+The difference between in love and loving someone is that loving someone is a more mature, real feeling,” says Kavita

 Related Reading: 21 Key Differences Between Love And Infatuation